Bing Crosby: Role in early tape recording

-In June 1947, Murdo MacKenzie from Bing Crosby Enterprises witnessed a presentation of the German-made Magnetophon, the same tape recorder model that engineer Jack Mullin had brought back from Radio Frankfurt along with several reels of recording tape after World War II.
+In June 1947, Murdo MacKenzie from Bing Crosby Enterprises (BCE) witnessed a presentation of the German-made Magnetophon, the same tape recorder model that engineer Jack Mullin had brought back from Radio Frankfurt along with several reels of recording tape after World War II.
 Originally developed in Germany by BASF and AEG in the 1930s, the device used 6.5 mm magnetic tape coated with ferric oxide, allowing approximately twenty minutes of high-fidelity recording per reel.
 Around this time, Ampex founder Alexander M. Poniatoff instructed his company to develop a more advanced version of the Magnetophon for commercial use.

 Crosby hired Mullin to start recording his Philco Radio Time show on his German-made machine in August 1947 using the same 50 reels of I.G.
 Farben magnetic tape that Mullin had found at a radio station at Bad Nauheim near Frankfurt while working for the U.S. Army Signal Corps.
 The advantage was editing.
-As Crosby wrote in his autobiography, his decision to use Mullin’s tape recorder for his broadcasts was driven by his interest in improving both the quality and flexibility of his shows.
+As Crosby wrote in his autobiography, his decision to use Mullin's tape recorder for his broadcasts was driven by his interest in improving both the quality and flexibility of his shows.
 By recording on magnetic tape, Crosby could produce longer sessions—around thirty-five to forty minutes—and then edit them down to the required length for broadcast.
-This allowed him to remove jokes or moments that didn’t work well, keeping only the most effective material.
-The system also made it possible to discard songs that didn’t sound right, compare different takes recorded with or without an audience, and splice together the best versions.
+This allowed him to remove jokes or moments that did not work well, keeping only the most effective material.
+The system also made it possible to discard songs that did not sound right, compare different takes recorded with or without an audience, and splice together the best versions.
 In addition, the ability to edit freely encouraged improvisation during recording, since mistakes or extra ad-libbing could easily be trimmed later, resulting in a more polished and engaging final program.

 According to Mullin's 1976 memoir, Crosby would record a full show in front of a live audience.
 When he made a mistake while singing, the audience often found it entertaining, but those moments usually had to be replaced with cleaner rehearsal versions for the final edit.
 At times, when Crosby treated a song playfully or casually, the production team would assemble the final track from several different takes to achieve a complete version.
 This spontaneous and improvisational method of recording, which is standard practice in studios today, was an innovative approach for the team at the time.